novice1993/rex-web-table/README(en).md

 /&gt;

-2) When `rowSelectionType` is set to "single" or "multiple"
+2) When rowSelectionType is "single":

-&lt;TableBody
+<TableBody
   table={table}
   style={{
-    // Sets the CSS properties for the table body
+    // Apply CSS properties to style the table body
     fontSize: "14px",
     border: "1px solid black",
     textAlign: "center",
   }}
   interactiveStyles={{
-    hoverColor: "white", // Sets background color when hovering over a row
+    hoverColor: "white", // Set background color when row is hovered
-    clickedColor: "black", // `clickedColor` must be set when `rowSelectionType` is defined }}
+    clickedColor: "black", // Set background color when row is clicked (as rowSelectionType is defined) }}
   rowSelectionType="single"
-/&gt;
+  defaultSelectedRowIndex={0} // (when rowSelectionType is single) set the 0th row as the default selected row />;

+3) When rowSelectionType is "multiple":

+<TableBody
+  table={table}
+  style={{
+    // Apply CSS properties to style the table body
+    fontSize: "14px",
+    border: "1px solid black",
+    textAlign: "center",
+  }}
+  interactiveStyles={{
+    hoverColor: "white", // Set background color when row is hovered
+    clickedColor: "black", // Set background color when row is clicked (as rowSelectionType is defined) }}
+  rowSelectionType="multiple"
+/>;

-3) When `rowSelectionType` is set to "grouped"
+4) When `rowSelectionType` is "grouped"

 &lt;TableBody
   table={table}